The WAHM revolution is here! Read these 10 inspiring books for work at home moms to help you conquer the unique challenges work-at-home moms face.

 Halfway between a stay at home mom and a working mom, you’ll find increasingly growing numbers of moms who work from home.
 Though able to stay home and take care of her children, she also must balance her time with a career.
 Some might say they have the best of both worlds.

 Because work-at-home-moms are a combination of both, her needs reflect those of both working moms and stay-at-home moms.
 Thus, books for work at home moms must do the same.

 For starters, when you list books for work at home moms, you need to cover the aspects found in books for working moms.
 She needs to know how to stop doubting herself, how to reach for her goals, and how a successful business works.

-Yet, in many ways a work-at-home mom’s career is much different than someone working in the corporate world.
+Yet, in many ways, a work-at-home mom’s career is much different than someone working in the corporate world.
 A few books for work at home moms are more specific to WAHM’s needs.
-These books can teach how to make money at home and how to find the balance between work and family.
+These books can teach how to make money at home and how to find a balance between work and family.

-Lastly, a work-at-home mom is really a subset of stay-at-home moms.
+Lastly, a work-at-home mom is a subset of stay-at-home moms.
 Even though she works, she does stay home all day with the kids.
-That’s why books for work at home moms should also incorporate the self help books for stay at home moms.
+That’s why books for work at home moms should also incorporate self-help books for stay at home moms.
 Staying home with kids has its own set of challenges.

 Have we hyped you up enough?
-Here with us today we have Samara of Tiny Fry to share 10 inspiring books for work at home moms.
+With us today we have Samara of Tiny Fry to share 10 inspiring books for work at home moms.

 Guest Post: 10 Inspiring Books for Work At Home Moms

 Making the commitment to work from home after having a baby isn’t an easy choice.
 How do you know if it’s the right track for you and your family?